Your postgraduate Creative Writing offer-holder hub

 Our alumni novelists

-Beth O'Brien studied MA Creative Writing at Birmingham, and is currently studying a PhD at the University which explores disability in fairy tales.
+Beth O'Brien studied MA Creative Writing at Birmingham and studied a PhD at the University which explored disability in fairy tales.

 Her debut novel, Wolf Siren, reimagines Little Red Riding Hood and was published in 2025.
-She began writing the novel for one of the MA assignments, using the MA to pursue writing fiction.
+She began writing the novel for one of the MA assignments.

 Other published graduates from the School of English, Drama and Creative Studies include: